 Open Competition for Groups or Classes (4+ participants)

-Create a film or PowerPoint presentation about Tierversuche.
+- Create a film or PowerPoint presentation with the title “Amazonas in Gefahr”.

-Write and illustrate a short book for children about an animal or a monster.
+- Write and illustrate a short book for children about a migrating bird.

 Discover German – Taster Competition (1-3 participants with no prior experience of studying German)

-Years 10 and 11: rewrite (in English) the story of Hänsel and Gretel, setting it in a real modern German city and including 15 German words.
+- Years 10 and 11: Rewrite (in English) the Grimm Brothers’ story of “The Frog Prince” (Der Froschkönig) with the title “The Robot Prince”, setting it in a real modern German-speaking city and including 15 German compound nouns (like Frosch+König).